Who We Are

 ConcordCAN! strives to educate and activate our community about issues related to climate change and local sustainability.
-We bring documentary speakers, films, workshops, and monthly newspaper columns to local residents.
+We bring speakers, documentary films, and monthly newspaper columns to local residents.
 We produce a monthly newsletter and website which include timely and thoughtful articles, environmental book reviews, and suggest other websites where information on sustainable living can be found.

 Go to “What’s Happening” for information about upcoming events.
 Here you can find information and see a trailer of our monthly presentation of an award-winning environmental film.

 Go to Green Action to learn more about what actions you can take to address climate issues.
-Here you will find links to national environmental orgaizations as well as timely features about what kinds of actions we can all begin to consider.
+Here you will find links to national environmental orgaizations as well as timely features about what kinds of actions we have taken locally or can all begin to consider.

-Visit Get Involved for suggestions on how you can work with us.
+Visit Get Involved book reviews, interviews and for suggestions on how you can work with us.